btrplace/migrations-UCC-15/README.md

 ...
 ```

-Start trafic shaping if necessary by executing the script `trafic_shaping.sh` on desired nodes, it can be retrieved [here](https://github.com/btrplace/migrations-UCC-15/blob/master/scripts).
+**Note**: Start trafic shaping if necessary by executing the script `trafic_shaping.sh` on desired nodes, it can be retrieved [here](https://github.com/btrplace/migrations-UCC-15/blob/master/scripts).

 ### Start the reconfiguration plan execution:

-Each experiment must be started **from the controler node**, there are some usage examples:
+Each experiment must be started **from the controler node**, here are some usage examples:

 **mVM**: